-So if changes in posture and mobility aren't associated much with low back pain, what other explanations are there?
+So if changes in posture and mobility are not associated much with low back pain, what other explanations are there?

-Recall that pain isn't caused by a single factor.
-Instead, it's is continuous cycle that our brain constantly runs, gathering and interpreting sensory, cognitive, and emotional information, as described in the current neuromatrix theory of pain.
+Recall that pain is not caused by a single factor.
+Instead, it is a continuous cycle that our brain constantly runs, gathering and interpreting sensory, cognitive, and emotional information, as described in the current neuromatrix theory of pain.
 (7) In fact, several larger studies also had similar findings to the Swedish longitudinal study about the multifactorial contributions to pain among children and teens.

 1. A Greek study that was conducted between 1998 to 2001 examined over 3,400 elementary and early high school students to see if there were any associations between backpack carrying weight and the way a backpack was carried with frontal spine curvatures and low back pain.
 While the researchers found girls to have a higher reports of having low back pain while carrying a heavy backpack (46.7% girls vs. 16% boys), the found “no correction between thoracic kyphosis and lumbar lordosis and [dorsal pain] and [low back pain]” nor did they found any association between a backpack’s weight and back pain.
 However, there was a significant correlation between a student’s height and reports of low back pain.
 Thus, they recommend that shorter students should not carry as heavy as taller students.
 (2)